-Explanations and definitions for all the coefficients and variables included in Eqs.
-A, B, C, and D are provided in the subsection where they first appear.
+Definitions and explanations for all the coefficients and variables included in Eqs.
+A, B, and C are provided in the subsection where they first appear.
+Symbols for all variables are consistent with Oleson et al. (2004).

 2.1 Solving for $T_s$